aimat-lab/ML4pXRDs/README.md

 This will further install all required dependencies.

-To run the training script, the following additional dependencies must be
+To run the training script and some of the analysis scripts in `./training/analysis`, the following additional dependencies must be installed:
-installed:

 - `ray` >= 1.9.1
 - `tensorflow` >= 2.0.0